March Meeting– Annual General Meeting

 ■ We set up a trading table at nearly every meeting where members may purchase fruit trees, rootstocks, budwood, grafting material and unusual plants, for a modest outlay.

 ■ We have a large collection of rare and heritage variety fruit trees grown by our members.
-We have established two heritage fruit tree orchards, one at Kangarilla, and more recently, another at Kanmantoo in conjunction with Neutrog Ltd, which will provide propagating material for both common and scarce fruit cultivars.
+Our heritage fruit tree orchard at Kanmantoo, established in conjunction with Neutrog Ltd, will provide propagating material for both common and scarce fruit cultivars.

-■ During July, we conduct three deciduous fruit grafting sessions where rootstocks and budwood are available for purchase and grafting techniques are demonstrated.
+■ During July, we conduct deciduous fruit grafting sessions where rootstocks and budwood are available for purchase and grafting techniques are demonstrated.
 Members have priority over visitors.
 Fig and grape cuttings are also available.
 Full details of times and venues will be available on our web site in the Meetings area prior to July.

 ■ Due to the difficulty of arranging permits and observing regulations regards sending propagating material interstate, we are unable to do this.

 ■ Our society is only a club of members, not a commercial nursery, so we do not run a mail order service selling trees of any description.